NMAMENDES2/DAD/docs/deploy.md

 ```

-On Windows and MacOS the simples way is to configure this via Docker Desktop.
+On Windows and MacOS the simplest way is to configure this via Docker Desktop.

 ![Docker Insecure Registries](assets/docker-insecure-registries.png)